vishwac09/entity-convert/README.md

 # Simplified Entity Objects

 PHP Library built to be used with Drupal code base/modules only.
-Parses then simplifies the passed Node/Taxonomy/U\ser fully loaded object into Simplified array of fields or a simple object which can be used directly in any view or to build a rest response.
+Parses then simplifies the passed Node/Taxonomy/User fully loaded object into Simplified array of fields or a simple object which can be used directly in any view or to build a rest response.

 > I decided to write this library to reduce the need to write custom classes/methods around entities to get value from different types of fields associated with the Entity objects.

 ---

-### Working
+### Concept

 Consider a Node object with following fields associated with it.